Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Discussion

-Turning to the particle content of dense matter in the neutron stars generated in this work, in comparison with the results of Stone {\it et al.}~\cite{RikovskaStone:2006ta}, who did not include the tensor couplings in the Fock terms, we find that the threshold density for $\Xi^{-}$ is lowered, while those of the $\Lambda$ and $\Xi^{0}$ are raised.
-Over the range of parameter variation allowed by the nuclear matter constraints there is a greater splitting between the thresholds of the $\Xi$ baryons than that found by Stone {\it et al.}~\cite{RikovskaStone:2006ta}.
-We find that $\Lambda$ production is not energetically favoured at the densities considered here, in agreement with Ref.~\cite{Miyatsu:2011bc}.
+This, plus the dependence of the incompressibility and maximum mass on $\Lambda$ , leads us to conclude that the Hartree-Fock model used here with only $\sigma$, $\omega$, $\rho$ and $\pi$ mesons can only reproduce nuclear matter properties, phenomenological hypernuclear optical potentials and massive neutron star observations if there is significant rescaling of the hyperon coupling constants.
+Allowing for the rescaling of hyperon couplings we conclude that the maximum mass allowed in the model lies in the range $1.8-2.1M_{\odot}$.

+It is the treatment of the lightest mesons that is the most important, and the inclusion of heavier mesons would necessarily be more model dependent.
+For this reason, in this work we have restricted ourselves to just $\sigma$, $\omega$, $\rho$ and $\pi$ mesons.
+The model could be extended to include mesons containing strange quarks, of which the next lightest mesons are $K(495)$ and $K^{\ast}(895)$.
+These mesons will induce mixing in the baryon octet, possibly changing the composition of matter in generalized beta-equilibrium.
+These mesons will be studied in a future work.
+Heavier mesons such as the hidden strangeness vector meson $\phi(1020)$ have been considered in other works Ref.\cite{Weissenborn:2011kb,Weissenborn:2011ut} which have found that they can produce extra vector repulsion delaying the onset of hyperons.
+It should be noted that with every new meson that is included more parameters must be introduced into the model.

+For the matter considered in the present paper we take the view that hadrons remain the relevant degrees of freedom.
+Transitions to quark matter have been studied by many authors, see Refs.\cite{Masuda:2012ed,Masuda:2012kf,Blaschke:2013rma} for recent accounts.
+Such a transition may indeed be possible in the interior of neutron stars.
+We will investigate such a transition in a future work.

-We stress that the QMC model does not predict the appearance of $\Sigma$ hyperons at any density where the model can be considered realistic.
+We stress that the QMC model does not predict a significant abundance of $\Sigma$ hyperons at any density where the model can be considered realistic and they are completely absent in model variations compatible with large neutron star mass observations.
 This is in contrast to a number of other relativistic models which do predict the $\Sigma$ threshold to occur, even prior to that of the $\Lambda$~\cite{SchaffnerBielich:2010am,Weber:2005}.
 We note that Schaffner-Bielich~\cite{SchaffnerBielich:2010am} considered a phenomenological modification of the $\Sigma$ potential with additional repulsion, which significantly raised its threshold density.
 In the case of the QMC model the physical explanation of the absence of $\Sigma$-hyperons is very natural, with the mean scalar field enhancing the repulsive hyperfine force for the in-medium $\Sigma$ (recall that the hyperfine splitting, which arises from one-gluon-exchange, determines the free $\Sigma$--$\Lambda$ mass splitting in the MIT bag model).